You agree that under no circumstances will our liability exceed that which is covered by our Professional Indemnity Insurance.

 - you must pay our charges for work carried out up to the date of suspension or end of services; and

-- we may keep all the materials, and money in our client account, that we have the right to keep until you have paid all our charges and any
+- we may keep all the materials, and money in our Client Account, that we have the right to keep until you have paid all our charges and any interest.

 In accordance with the English Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, if you are a “consumer” and your contract with us is made “off-premises” or is a “distance contract” (as those terms are defined in the regulations) then you have the right to cancel your contract for services with us and the following terms will apply;